 Swansea Coast: My One and All project (2016), working alongside Professor Owen Sheers, tutoring, writing and performing on the theme of the Gower and the Swansea city-coast relationship in a National Trust and Swansea University Cultural Institute project.

-Guinevere also reads on the Cardiff's Lyrical Miracles and Swansea Live Poets open mic events and has been invited to judge a competition with the Swansea Writer's Circle in 2024.
-She is currently submittting chapbook and full poetry collections to publishers.
+Currently, Guinevere is submittting chapbook and full-sized poetry collections to publishers.
 If you are interested in publishing her poetry, readings, inviting her to judge, creative collaborations or seeing more poetry samples, please contact Guinevere